Pay rent with credit card Canada thumbnail

 In summary, if you are attempting to reach a minimum spend threshold for a credit card signup bonus or if your credit card offers rewards that outweigh the associated fees, then it will be worth it.

-3. Emergency coverage
+3. Emergency Coverage

 In a financial emergency where you're short on funds, a credit card can help.